 If you are struggling with social anxiety, the best method to gain better control of your life is through therapy.
 Consider reaching out to a therapist or joining a support group.

 I hold social anxiety groups at my Sherman Oaks office.
 Contact me at (818) 426-2495 for more information on overcoming social anxiety!

 Licensed Marriage and Family Therapist

 Disclaimer: The recommendations given in this article are not a replacement for therapy.
 Please consider seeking help from a mental health professional if you are experiencing mental or emotional distress.
 If you have a medical or psychological emergency, please call 911 or go to the nearest emergency room.
 Thank you.

 Social Anxiety Disorder. (n.d.)
 In Anxiety and Depression Association of America.
 Retrieved from adaa.org/understanding-anxiety/social-anxiety-disorder.

-Dating is not easy Dating tips If you get nervous people with social anxiety Reduce your overall anxiety Social anxiety Social Anxiety and dating Social anxiety groups Social anxiety tips Struggling with social anxiety
+Dating is not easy Dating tips fear of being judged feeling nervous feeling under the pressure gaining control of your life If you get nervous mock dialogues people with social anxiety Reduce your overall anxiety Social anxiety Social Anxiety and dating Social anxiety groups social anxiety skills Social anxiety tips Struggling with social anxiety